-No later than June 1, 2022, a health-care facility shall screen each uninsured patient for eligibility for public health insurance programs, discounted care through the Colorado indigent care program (CICP), and discounted care as described in the bill.
+Beginning June 1, 2022, a health-care facility shall screen each uninsured patient for eligibility for public health insurance programs, discounted care through the Colorado indigent care program (CICP), and discounted care as described in the act.
 Health-care facilities shall use a single uniform application developed by the department of health care policy and financing (department) when screening a patient.
 If a health-care facility determines a patient is ineligible for discounted care, the facility shall provide the patient notice of the determination and an opportunity for the patient to appeal the determination.

-The bill prohibits a medical creditor from using impermissible extraordinary collection action to collect debts owed for health-care services provided by a hospital provider.
-A medical creditor may engage in permissible extraordinary collection actions 180 days after the first bill for a medical debt is sent to the patient.
-At least 30 days before taking any permissible extraordinary collection action, a medical creditor shall provide the patient with a notice about the discounted care policy, the permissible extraordinary collection actions that will be initiated, and a deadline after which such permissible extraordinary collection actions will be initiated.
+Beginning June 1, 2022, a medical creditor shall not use impermissible extraordinary collection actions to collect debts owed for hospital services.
+A medical creditor may engage in permissible extraordinary collection actions 182 days after the patient receives hospital services.
+At least 30 days before taking any permissible extraordinary collection action, a medical creditor shall notify the patient of potential collection actions and shall include with the notice a statement that explains the availability of discounted care for qualified individuals and how to apply for such care.
 If a patient is later found eligible for discounted care, the medical creditor shall reverse any permissible extraordinary collection actions.